Do you sometimes find it difficult to make yourself understood – even though you know you are using the correct English?

 Take the word ‘equipment‘, /i’kwipmənt/, for example.
 You will probably want to insert a vowel sound between the P and the M, and possibly after the T, making it ‘equip-a-ment-a’.
 ‘Apartment‘, /ə’pa:tmənt/, becomes ‘apart-a-ment-a’.

 It’s actually quite difficult for native speakers of English to pronounce all of the consonants in these words as well, but we don’t introduce vowel sounds – native speakers will not pronounce the consonant before the M, so it will sound like ‘equi-ment’ and ‘appah-ment’.

-This is one of those little things that has an enormous impact on other people’s perception of how well you speak English.
-If you can remember to eliminate these intrusive vowel sounds, your English will sound twice as good.
+This has an enormous impact on other people’s perception of how well you speak English.
+If you can eliminate these intrusive vowel sounds, your English will sound twice as good.

 How do you pronounce the words ‘early’, ‘mountain’ and ‘country’?
 You are probably mispronouncing the vowel sounds.

 When you see two vowels together, you will probably try to pronounce all of the vowel sounds.
 However, in English we have four types of vowel sound, three of which we’ve already mentioned: long, short and diphthongs.